The divorce glossary

 Petitioner

-When submitting for a divorce or dissolution in England or Wales, one person must officially start the process by completing the divorce / dissolution petition or ‘D8’.
-This person is called the ‘Petitioner’ on call the legal paperwork.
+When submitting for a divorce or dissolution in England or Wales, one person must officially start the process by completing divorce application (previously called the divorce petition) or ‘D8’.
+This person is called the ‘Petitioner’ on the legal paperwork.

 R